alexaung/NFTClaim/READEM.md

 ## Features

-Connects to an Ethereum wallet using Metamask.
+- Connects to an Ethereum wallet using Metamask.
-Displays an NFT metadata for the claimed NFT.
+- Displays an NFT metadata for the claimed NFT.
-The claim data is stored in a smart contract on the Ethereum blockchain.
+- The claim data is stored in a smart contract on the Ethereum blockchain.
-The backend API is built using Go.
+- The backend API is built using Go.

 ## Prerequisites

 Before running the application, ensure that the following software is installed on your machine:

 - Node.js
+- Yarn
 - Hardhat
 - MetaMask
 - Go